-As a business, we are committed to helping to build a fairer society.
-Whether that be getting our people involved with volunteering, building long-term community partnerships, making vital projects a reality with our pro bono services or boosting economies through our work for clients, we add value every day, all around the world.
+As a business, we are committed to helping build a fairer society.
+Whether that be through employee volunteering or pro bono, building long-term community partnerships or boosting economies through our work with clients: we add value every day, all around the world.

 Inequality continues to be a major challenge globally and we believe our industry must be at the forefront of building a more sustainable and equitable future.
 Working with our partners, we place the needs of local communities at the heart of our projects and programmes worldwide.
 As we grow, we continue to invest in our education and employment programmes; opening up access to opportunity, one young person at a time.

 We work in partnership with the local communities to tailor our investment to their needs, ensuring that social issues which are important to them come first.
 In this way, we directly contribute to the UN Sustainable Development Goals of providing quality education, reducing inequalities to tackle poverty.